Skip to content

 • EPSG:3857, also known as SphericalMercator, WebMercator, or PseudoMercator, which is used by Google Maps and OpenStreetMap.

-You can also create custom projections by implementing the IProjection interface and using a projection library like ProjNet4GeoAPI.
+You can also support additional coordinate systems by implementing the IProjection interface (using a library like ProjNet4GeoAPI) and registering it globally:

 Parts of Mapsui Involved in Projections